theborderland/membership/docs/website.md

 # The Practical

-Memberships for the Borderland 2020 go on sale mid-to-late January.
+Memberships for the Borderland 2022 go on sale May 2022.

 We're still working on some practical details at the moment.
 Details like how much it will cost, and when the event will be.
 Subscribe to the newsletter to be kept up to date.

-A qualified guess for the next event is week 30, July 20-26 2020, in Hedeland, Denmark.
-Art grant applications open somewhere around April.
+A qualified guess for the next event is week 30, July 25-31 2022, in ALVERSJÖ, Sweden.
+Art grant applications open somewhere around May-June.

 # Contributing